syncfusion-content/blazor-docs/blazor/chart/axis-labels.md

 ## Edge Label Placement

 The longer text labels at the axes edges may only be partially visible in the chart.
-To avoid this, utilise the [`EdgeLabelPlacement`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_EdgeLabelPlacement) property, which moves or hides the label within the chart area for a better user experience using the [`Shift`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_Shift) and [`Hide`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_Hide) options. [`None`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_None) will leave the text as it is.
+To avoid this, utilize the [`EdgeLabelPlacement`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartCommonAxis.html#Syncfusion_Blazor_Charts_ChartCommonAxis_EdgeLabelPlacement) property, which moves or hides the label within the chart area for a better user experience using the [`Shift`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_Shift) and [`Hide`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_Hide) options. [`None`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.EdgeLabelPlacement.html#Syncfusion_Blazor_Charts_EdgeLabelPlacement_None) will leave the text as it is.

 ```cshtml